ivisnauskis/fullstackopen/readme.md

 - Login in frontend
 - props.children and proptypes
 - Testing React apps
-- Custom hooks
+- End to end -testing with Cypress

 ### Part 6: State management with Redux

 - Flux-architecture and Redux
-- Many reducers, connect
+- Many reducers
 - Communicating with server in a redux application
+- connect

 ### Part 7: React router, styling app with CSS and webpack

 - React-router
+- Custom hooks
 - More about styles
 - Webpack
-- Class components, E2E-testing
+- Class components, Miscellaneous
-- Miscellaneous
 - Exercises: extending the bloglist

 ### Part 8: GraphQL